Privacy Policy

 Rights under the General Data Protection Regulation

-According to the provisions of the GDPR, you have the following rights:
+According to the provisions of the GDPR, you are generally entitled to the following rights:

 Right to rectification (Article 16 GDPR)